-The government announced in the fall further changes to come to the Mining Act governing the exploration and exploitation of hydrocarbons and also declared a moratorium on shale gas exploration in the St. Lawrence Lowlands while new studies are taking place by the Bureau d'audiences publiques sur l'environnement.
+The newly elected government announced in the fall further changes to come to the Mining Act ruling the exploration and exploitation of hydrocarbons and also declared a moratorium on shale gas exploration while new studies are taking place by the Bureau d'audiences publiques sur l'environnement (BAPE).

-Some of Petrolympic's exploration activities will face delays due to these government decisions.
+Some of Petrolympic's exploration activities will face some delay due to these government decisions.